chaudhari-mithilesh/Content-Calender-Plugin/README.md

 2. Enter the post details, including the title, occasion, date, author, and reviewer.
 3. Click on "Schedule" to schedule the post.
 4. The scheduled posts will be displayed in a table with the title, occasion, date, author, and reviewer.

+## Update

+In the newer commits, just find commented line $CUSTOM.
+There you will find custom code which was restructured.